Skip to content

 Indications for DMEK

-It is indicated in Fuchs dystrophy, Pseudophakic Bullous Keratopathy and other corneal diseases limited to the innermost lining of the cornea.
+DSEK is recommended for Fuchs’ dystrophy, Pseudophakic Bullous Keratopathy, and other corneal diseases affecting the innermost layer.
 A prerequisite is that the rest of the cornea should be healthy.
 If there is opacity in the center of the cornea than a full thickness graft may be more appropriate.
 Handling this ultra thin graft requires a high level of dexterity.
 This behooves a clear view beneath the cornea.
 The upper layer of the cornea called the epithelium can be removed to improve clarity.

 THE DMEK PROCEDURE